Want me to take your Family Photos?

 So there you have it!
 These are my top five ways I help kids (and sometimes parents) with some creative posing prompts while working with them for their Nashville Family Photography Session (and beyond)!
 You can (and should) have so much fun at your next family photography session!

-Dolly DeLong is a Nashville-based family, elopement & branding photographer, and a business educator & encourager.
-Dolly loves serving families, eloping couples, and business owners with her timeless, radiant photography.
+Dolly DeLong is a Nashville-based family & personal branding photographer, and also serves as a business systems educator to new creative entrepreneurs (which is a fancy way of saying, she enjoys teaching how to best lay a good foundation for automating your new business).
+Dolly loves serving families, and business owners with her timeless, radiant photography.
 She loves capturing the joy and emotion in both digital and film photos.

 Dolly’s faith and love for her family motivate her to help other business owners find the joy and freedom she’s found in running a successful small business.